chotsourianmarcos/Portfolio-Chotsourian/Resume.md

 Portfolio Marcos Chotsourian.

 In this repo there are four proyects:
--(2020)NodeJS: The other two are web sites in Node.js, with conection to data base.
+-(2020)NodeJS "Sitio Ajedrez San Isidro" / "Sitio Transporte".
+Web sites in Node.js, with conection to data base.
 One of them is currently running in: https://ajedrezsanisidro.herokuapp.com/
--(2020)Python: classifies and groups strings according to word frecuence.
+-(2020)Python "Acercar palabras": classifies and groups strings according to word frecuence.
 It is my very first project.
 Contact: chotsourian.marcos@gmail.com

 En este repo hay tres proyectos.